0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/CDKValidium.md

 |`newStateRoot` | bytes32 | New State root once the batch is processed
 |`proof` | bytes32[24] | fflonk proof

-### _tryConsolidatePendingState
+### `_tryConsolidatePendingState`

+Internal function to consolidate the state automatically once sequence or verify batches are called.
+It tries to consolidate the first and the middle pending state in the queue.

 ```solidity
   function _tryConsolidatePendingState(
   ) internal
 ```
-Internal function to consolidate the state automatically once sequence or verify batches are called It tries to consolidate the first and the middle pending state in the queue

-### consolidatePendingState
+### `consolidatePendingState`

+Consolidates any pending state that has already exceed the `pendingStateTimeout`.
+Can be called by the trusted aggregator, which can consolidate any state without the timeout restrictions.

 ```solidity
   function consolidatePendingState(
     uint64 pendingStateNum
   ) external
 ```
-Allows to consolidate any pending state that has already exceed the pendingStateTimeout Can be called by the trusted aggregator, which can consolidate any state without the timeout restrictions

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`pendingStateNum` | uint64 | Pending state to consolidate

-### _consolidatePendingState
+### `_consolidatePendingState`

+Internal function to consolidate any pending state that has already exceed the `pendingStateTimeout`.

 ```solidity
   function _consolidatePendingState(
     uint64 pendingStateNum
   ) internal
 ```
-Internal function to consolidate any pending state that has already exceed the pendingStateTimeout

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`pendingStateNum` | uint64 | Pending state to consolidate

-### _updateBatchFee
+### `_updateBatchFee`

+Function to update the batch fee based on the new verified batches.
+The batch fee will not be updated when the trusted aggregator verifies batches.

 ```solidity
   function _updateBatchFee(
     uint64 newLastVerifiedBatch
   ) internal
 ```
-Function to update the batch fee based on the new verified batches The batch fee will not be updated when the trusted aggregator verifies batches

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newLastVerifiedBatch` | uint64 | New last verified batch

-### forceBatch
+### `forceBatch`

+Allows a sequencer/user to force a batch of L2 transactions.
+This should be used only in extreme cases where the trusted sequencer does not work as expected.

 ```solidity
   function forceBatch(
     bytes transactions,
     uint256 maticAmount
   ) public
 ```

-Allows a sequencer/user to force a batch of L2 transactions.
+!!! note
-This should be used only in extreme cases where the trusted sequencer does not work as expected Note The sequencer has certain degree of control on how non-forced and forced batches are ordered In order to assure that users force transactions will be processed properly, user must not sign any other transaction with the same nonce
+    - The sequencer has a certain degree of control on how non-forced and forced batches are ordered.
+    - In order to assure that users force transactions are processed properly, user must not sign any other transaction with the same nonce.

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`transactions` | bytes | L2 ethereum transactions EIP-155 or pre-EIP-155 with signature:
 |`maticAmount` | uint256 | Max amount of MATIC tokens that the sender is willing to pay

-### sequenceForceBatches
+### `sequenceForceBatches`

+Allows anyone to sequence forced batches if the trusted sequencer has not done so within the timeout period.

 ```solidity
   function sequenceForceBatches(
     struct CDKValidium.ForcedBatchData[] batches
   ) external
 ```
-Allows anyone to sequence forced Batches if the trusted sequencer has not done so in the timeout period

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`batches` | struct CDKValidium.ForcedBatchData[] | Struct array which holds the necessary data to append force batches

-### setTrustedSequencer
+### `setTrustedSequencer`

+Allow the admin to set a new trusted sequencer.

 ```solidity
   function setTrustedSequencer(
     address newTrustedSequencer
   ) external
 ```
-Allow the admin to set a new trusted sequencer

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newTrustedSequencer` | address | Address of the new trusted sequencer

-### setTrustedSequencerURL
+### `setTrustedSequencerURL`

+Allow the admin to set the trusted sequencer URL.

 ```solidity
   function setTrustedSequencerURL(
     string newTrustedSequencerURL
   ) external
 ```
-Allow the admin to set the trusted sequencer URL

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newTrustedSequencerURL` | string | URL of trusted sequencer

-### setTrustedAggregator
+### `setTrustedAggregator`

+Allow the admin to set a new trusted aggregator address.

 ```solidity
   function setTrustedAggregator(
     address newTrustedAggregator
   ) external
 ```
-Allow the admin to set a new trusted aggregator address

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newTrustedAggregator` | address | Address of the new trusted aggregator

-### setTrustedAggregatorTimeout
+### `setTrustedAggregatorTimeout`

+Allow the admin to set a new pending state timeout.
+The timeout can only be lowered, except if emergency state is active.

 ```solidity
   function setTrustedAggregatorTimeout(
     uint64 newTrustedAggregatorTimeout
   ) external
 ```
-Allow the admin to set a new pending state timeout
-The timeout can only be lowered, except if emergency state is active

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newTrustedAggregatorTimeout` | uint64 | Trusted aggregator timeout

-### setPendingStateTimeout
+### `setPendingStateTimeout`

+Allow the admin to set a new trusted aggregator timeout.
+The timeout can only be lowered, except if emergency state is active.

 ```solidity
   function setPendingStateTimeout(
     uint64 newPendingStateTimeout
   ) external
 ```
-Allow the admin to set a new trusted aggregator timeout The timeout can only be lowered, except if emergency state is active

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newPendingStateTimeout` | uint64 | Trusted aggregator timeout

-### setMultiplierBatchFee
+### `setMultiplierBatchFee`

+Allow the admin to set a new multiplier batch fee.

 ```solidity
   function setMultiplierBatchFee(
     uint16 newMultiplierBatchFee
   ) external
 ```
-Allow the admin to set a new multiplier batch fee

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newMultiplierBatchFee` | uint16 | multiplier batch fee

-### setVerifyBatchTimeTarget
+### `setVerifyBatchTimeTarget`

+Allow the admin to set a new verify batch time target.
+This value is only relevant when aggregation is decentralized, so the trustedAggregatorTimeout should be zero or very close to zero.

 ```solidity
   function setVerifyBatchTimeTarget(
     uint64 newVerifyBatchTimeTarget
   ) external
 ```
-Allow the admin to set a new verify batch time target This value will only be relevant once the aggregation is decentralized, so the trustedAggregatorTimeout should be zero or very close to zero

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newVerifyBatchTimeTarget` | uint64 | Verify batch time target

-### setForceBatchTimeout
+### `setForceBatchTimeout`

+Allow the admin to set the `forcedBatchTimeout`.
+The new value can only be lower, except if emergency state is active.

 ```solidity
   function setForceBatchTimeout(
     uint64 newforceBatchTimeout
   ) external
 ```
-Allow the admin to set the forcedBatchTimeout
-The new value can only be lower, except if emergency state is active

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newforceBatchTimeout` | uint64 | New force batch timeout

-### activateForceBatches
+### `activateForceBatches`

+Allow the admin to turn on the force batches.
+This action is not reversible.

 ```solidity
   function activateForceBatches(
   ) external
 ```
-Allow the admin to turn on the force batches
-This action is not reversible

-### transferAdminRole
+### `transferAdminRole`

+Starts the admin role transfer.
+This is a two step process, the pending admin must accepted to finalize the process.

 ```solidity
   function transferAdminRole(
     address newPendingAdmin
   ) external
 ```
-Starts the admin role transfer
-This is a two step process, the pending admin must accepted to finalize the process

-#### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`newPendingAdmin` | address | Address of the new pending admin

-### acceptAdminRole
+### `acceptAdminRole`

+Allows the current pending admin to accept the admin role.

 ```solidity
   function acceptAdminRole(
   ) external
 ```
-Allow the current pending admin to accept the admin role

-### overridePendingState
+### `overridePendingState`

+Allows the trusted aggregator to override the pending state if it's possible to prove a different state root given the same batches.

 ```solidity
   function overridePendingState(
     uint64 initPendingStateNum,